netconstructor/geocat-1/docs/eng/developer/source/schemaPlugins/index.rst

 - **schemaLocation** - a set of pairs, where the first member of the pair is a namespace URI and the second member is the official URL of the XSD.
 The contents of this element will be added to the root element of any metadata record displayed by GeoNetwork as a schemaLocation/noNamespaceSchemaLocation attribute, if such as attribute does not already exist.
 It will also be used whenever an official schemaLocation/noNamespaceSchemaLocation is required (eg. in response to a ListMetadataFormats OAI request).
 - **autodetect** - contains elements (with content) that must be present in any metadata record that belongs to this schema.
 This is used during schema detection whenever GeoNetwork receives a metadata record of unknown schema.

 After creating this file you can validate it manually using the XML schema definition (XSD) in `INSTALL_DIR/web/geonetwork/xml/validation/schemaPlugins/schema-ident.xsd`.
-This is the schema which is used to validate it when the schema is loaded.
+This XSD is also used to validate this file when the schema is loaded.

 At this stage, our new GeoNetwork plugin schema for MCP contains: